 4. Writing Expressions and Equations

-From time to time, you will discover a word problem that contains an algebraic expression or equation.
-When you come across one of these questions, have your pencil ready to underline the key information you will need to decipher which answer choice is correct.
+From time to time, you will come across a word problem that contains an algebraic expression or equation.
+When you see one of these questions, have your pencil out and ready to underline this key information.

 5. Multiplying Binomials

-You know this one as FOIL (First Outer Inner Last).
-Though easy with a little practice, double check your work if there are one or more negative numbers involved.
+You may know this one as FOIL (First Outer Inner Last).
+Though easy with a little practice, double check your work, especially if there are one or more negative numbers involved.

 The main thing to remember as you practice inequalities is that you should treat them like any other equation.
 THE ONLY DIFFERENCE is that when you multiply or divide by a negative number, switch the sign!